-Since this was the biggest lie and the deepest wound, God also provided these powerful verses: Ps.
-37:4 – Delight yourself also in the LORD, and He shall give you the desires of your heart.
-Ps.
-84:11 – For the LORD God is a sun and shield; The LORD will give grace and glory; No good thing will He withhold from those who walk uprightly.
+Since this was the biggest lie and the deepest wound, God also provided these powerful verses: Psalm 37:4 – Delight yourself also in the LORD, and He shall give you the desires of your heart.
+Psalm 84:11 – For the LORD God is a sun and shield; The LORD will give grace and glory; No good thing will He withhold from those who walk uprightly.

 Praise God that His truth is powerful enough to show lies for what they are, and destroy their power to shackle us!
 His word is sharper than any two-edged sword, able to zap lies and allow us to embrace the truth that gives life and light.

 Next time I’ll share the way Jesus revealed truth to zap the lies binding the heart of my other friend.